 You can’t really compare the features of tools that are at opposite ends of the cost spectrum.
 Be sure that you begin with a ballpark estimate of how much you want to invest in your test management tool.

 This includes the cost of each license.
 There are several models in existence such as pay per user, concurrent users, or persistent users.
-Not all vendors support run time license, so you need to consider the run time license expense as well.
+Not all vendors support run-time licenses, so you need to consider the run-time license expense as well.